immunefi-team/Bounty_Boosts/Puffer Finance/28646 - [SC - Insight] Resubmission with Pause Bypass Potential Exploi....md

 # Resubmission with Pause Bypass: Potential Exploit in swapAndDeposit1Inch Function due to Incorrect Return Value Assumption and Residual stETH Risk

-Submitted on Thu Feb 22 2024 17:05:17 GMT-0400 (Atlantic Standard Time) by @offside0011 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 22nd 2024 at 23:05:17 UTC by @offside0011 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28646